helium/HIP/hip-xxxx-Securing-IOT-Governance-Through-Staking-rewards.md

 ## Success Metrics

-- This HIP will be considered successful if more IOT tokens are locked under this new system as opposed to the current system.
+- This HIP will be considered successful if more IOT tokens are locked and used for voting.
-- veIOT used for voting increases.